d11wtq/skittle/README.md

 ## Behavioural Tests (aka Yo Dawg)

-Skittle uses Skittle to test Skittle, so that I can write Skittle while writing Skittle to test Skittle.
+Skittle uses Skittle to test Skittle, so that I can write Skittle while developing Skittle.
 To run the tests, run `skittle` with the 'tests' dep.

 ```
 ./bin/skittle tests